mathigon/textbooks/polygons-and-polyhedra/content.md

   p This has to do with the size of their internal angles, which we leaned to calculate before.
 If you can make multiples of their internal angle add up to #[+input(360)]°, the shape will tessellate.
 Otherwise there will either be a gap or an overlap.

-section
+---

-  p You can also make tessellations out of multiple different kinds of regular polygons, provided their combined internal angles make 360°:
+You can also make tessellations out of multiple different kinds of regular polygons, provided their combined internal angles make 360°:

   x-gallery(slide-width="520")
     div